bryanphilips/yolo/README.md

   In the mode: '0644' setting:

-0 - No special permissions (like setuid, setgid, or sticky bits) are set.
+0 - No special permissions  are set.
 6 - The owner of the file has read and write permissions (rw-).
 4 - The group has read-only permissions (r--).
 4 - Others have read-only permissions (r--).